ShahriarFK/drivega/README.md

 # Getting Started with Create React App

-This project was bootstrapped with REact App
+This project was bootstrapped with React App

 ## Available Scripts